-Honey extractors are mechanical devices designed to take honey from honeycombs.
-They are important because they are able to remove the honey without actually destroying the honeycombs in the process.
+To harvest honey, you need honey extractors to help you fasten and secure a better yield.
+The extractors are mechanical tools designed to take honey from honeycombs.
+It helps you to remove the honey without actually destroying the honeycombs in the process.

 Table of Contents